sjbrown/1kfa/mod_guide_gm.md

 There are two ways the primary stake of the scene can be won:

- * When the players fill the ✔ progress bar
+ * When the players fill the primary progress bar
    * When this happens, the achievement of the stakes and a scene epilogue shall be narrated using the Narrative Authority Waterfall
  * When demanded by the state of the narrative